-Generic drug 2 \$10 Preferred brand-name drug 3 \$30 Non-preferred brand-name drug 50% of the cost of the drug, with a minimum payment of \$50, to a maximum of \$150.
+Generic drug 2 \$10 Preferred brand-name drug3 \$30 Non-preferred brand-name drug 50% of the cost of the drug, with a minimum payment of \$50, to a maximum of \$150.
 If the cost of the drug is less than \$50, you will pay the cost of the prescription drug.
-Contraceptives (hormonal and emergency) Generics and Single Source Brands: not subject to annual deductible, and no cost to you Brand-name drugs: subject to the annual deductible and applicable preferred or non-preferred cost share requirement
+Certain preventive care drugs as required under ACA Generics and Single Source Brands: not subject to annual deductible, and no cost to you Brand-name drugs: subject to the annual deductible and applicable preferred or non-preferred cost share requirement